 Krytyka Polityczna is a place where we have found friends.
 To release 40 books, to invite people to 400 events, to publish 1,000 stories in the online daily every year is a lot of work, but also a cartload of fun and joy, which we share.
 We are happy whenever we can share our joy with our fellow organisations.
 Many among us have grown on Krytyka Polityczna and today they co-form social movements and NGOs.
 We continue to watch our respective progresses and try to support one another.
 We cooperate, we inspire, we motivate to action.

-This year, the programme includes: discussions of the Polish political situation and the activist situation in Krytyka Polityczna; a series of group discussions on topics such as new political actors in Europe, migrants and refugees, fighting non-traditional authoritarian regimes, reproductive rights in Eastern Europe; the role and purpose of journalism; and the precariat.
+This year, the programme includes: discussions of the Polish political situation and the activist situation in Krytyka Polityczna; a presentation of the results of the Kiev workshop on Cultural journalism in a digital age; a series of group discussions on topics such as new political actors in Europe, migrants and refugees, fighting non-traditional authoritarian regimes, reproductive rights in Eastern Europe; the role and purpose of journalism; and the precariat.
 The programme also features a lecture by Michał Sutowski on solidarity in Europe.

 Cieszyn Is Like Dogville: An interview with Anna Cieplak and Agnieszka Muras.